Allerseelen (Strauss): Composition history

 In 1882, Strauss' friend, Ludwig Thuile, introduced Strauss to the poetry of Gilm contained in the volume Letzte Blätter (Last Pages), published in the year of the poet's death, (and the composer's birth), 1864, which contained the poem, Allerseelen.
 The Opus 10 songs were all intended for the tenor voice and were dedicated to the principal tenor of the Munich Court Opera, Heinrich Vogl.
 Gilm's poem Allerseelen was well known in Germany; Eduard Lassen had set it several years previously.
 Strauss completed the song on 3 October 1885, whilst at Meiningen, where he had started his first job as conductor under Hans von Bülow.
 The song was given its first public performance at Meiningen in a chamber concert on 5 March 1886, (along with three other Opus 10 songs ("Zueignung" ("Dedication"), "Nichts" ("Nothing"), and "Die Georgine" ("The Dahlia")), sung by the tenor Rudolf Engelhardt.
-Although Strauss originally conceived of the song for a tenor voice, he did perform it as accompanist to his wife, Pauline in two concerts in Brussels, on November 1896, and other concerts around Germany in 1898 and 1899.
+Although Strauss originally conceived of the song for a tenor voice, he did perform it as accompanist to his wife, Pauline in two concerts in Brussels, in November 1896, and other concerts around Germany in 1898 and 1899.
 In 1921, during his US tour, he also performed it with the soprano Elena Gerhardt.
 Strauss conducted the song for a live radio concert recorded with Soprano Annette Brun and the Orchestra della Svizzera Italiana on 11 June 1947.

 Interpretations of the poem are various.
 All Souls' Day, 2 November, is the day of the year when people commemorate and recall those dear to them who have died.
 Alan Jefferson argues that "...the singer's character is trying to take advantage of the day to revive an old love affair which, it seems, has also died."
 Others see it more as a supernatural encounter: either the dead lover is communicating with the person setting the table or the singer is communicating with a departed lover.
 Norman Del Mar, when discussing the Opus 10 collection, states that "Lastly comes the ever-popular Allerseelen... a broad effusion of Strauss' growing lyricism".